When foreigners think of New York City, most of them usually conjure up images of Manhattan.

-Feel on Top of The World at The Vessel
+Feel on Top of the World at the Vessel

 With its spiral staircase, this state-of-the-art landmark highpoints interactive artworks conceptualized by Thomas Heatherwick and Heatherwick Studio.

-If you’re up to the challenge of climbing 2,500 individual steps, you can very well enjoy incredible views of the city and beyond.
+If you’re up to the challenge of climbing 2,500 individual steps, you can enjoy incredible views of the city and beyond.

 Although the entry to this art installation is completely free of cost, it is advisable to call in early and book a timeslot before you visit.

-Visit Morgan Library
+Visit the Morgan Library & Museum

 Commonly hailed as a mini Madison Avenue Campus, it was previously the much cherished private library of famed multimillionaire and financier Pierpont Morgan.

 If you want to escape the hustle and bustle of the city, you will absolutely adore this spot.

-With about 20 different spaces comprising of massive galleries, expansive libraries, and a performance hall, you will certainly enjoy your visit to the Morgan Library.
+With about 20 different spaces comprising massive galleries, expansive libraries, and a performance hall, you will certainly enjoy your visit to the Morgan Library & Museum.

 Stand in Awe and Admire the Views of Times Square

 Over the years, Times Square has been able to transcend its label as a mere tourist attraction to a global sentiment.

-With its many flashing and bold neon lights and massive billboards, it is not only a crucial commercial juncture but a true likeness of everything big, bright and unforgettable.
+With its many flashing and bold neon lights and massive billboards, it is not only a crucial commercial juncture but a true likeness of everything big, bright, and unforgettable.

-If you get to the main junction, you will find yourself in discount booths, theatres and even pedestrian-only-zones.
+If you get to Time Square's main junction, you will find yourself in discount booths, theaters, and pedestrian-only zones.

-Grand Central Station
+Visit the World-Famous Grand Central Station

 There would not be a more iconic and enduring symbol of exquisiteness and legacy than Grand Central Terminal.

-Established and opened to the public in February 1913, this historic world-renowned landmark transcends the label of a mere transportation hub.
+Established and opened to the public in February 1913, this historic, world-renowned landmark transcends the label of a mere transportation hub.